TEA-Lab/diffusion_reward/README.md

 ```

 ### (Optinal) Download Pre-trained Models
 We also provide the pre-trained reward models (including Diffusion Reward and VIPER) used in this paper for result reproduction.
-You may download the models with configuration files [here](https://huggingface.co/tauhuang/diffusion_reward/tree/main), and place the downloaded folders in `/exp_local`.
+You may download the models with configuration files [here](https://huggingface.co/tauhuang/diffusion_reward/tree/main), and place the folders in `/exp_local`.

 ## Train RL with Pre-trained Rewards
 Train DrQv2 with different rewards.